openstack/nova-specs/specs/mitaka/approved/user-settable-server-description.rst

 https://blueprints.launchpad.net/nova/+spec/user-settable-server-description

-Allow users to set the description of a server when it is created or updated.
+Allow users to set the description of a server when it is created, rebuilt, or updated.
 Allow users to get the server description.

 Problem description
 ===================

 Currently, when a server is created, the description is hardcoded to be the server display name.
+The description cannot be set on a server rebuild.

 Users cannot set the description on the server or retrieve the description.
 Currently, they need to use other fields, such as the server name or meta-data,